Jay Z’s XXXTentacion Shoutout On Drake’s New Album Feels Misguided

 People have been grieving the rapper, but he was not a man who should be seen as a role model based on his complete disregard with how he treated women.

-As our own Sesali Bowen pointed out: the second leading cause of death for Black women ages 15-24 is homicide, with over half of those deaths occurring at the hands of a current or former intimate partner, according to the Center for Disease Control.
+As our own Sesali Bowen pointed out: the second leading cause of death for black women in the US aged 15-24 is homicide, with over half of those deaths occurring at the hands of a current or former intimate partner, according to the Center for Disease Control.
 Jay Z’s time might be better spent looking out for the women of the world.

 Jay Z mentioning XXXTentacion at the end of his verse on Talk Up doesn’t make his verse acceptable.
 I expected better.— KEVOBAND$ (@KevoBands) June 29, 2018